 Why Do Power Outages Happen?

-There are two main reasons that power outages occur: 1) as a result of damage to or failure of some part of the electrical system; 2) as a preventative measure to protect life and safety.
+There are two main reasons that power outages occur: 1) because of damage to or failure of some part of the electrical system; 2) as a preventative measure to protect life and safety.

 Outages Caused By Damage

-1. Customer Property - Damage to the wires bringing electricity to a customer’s property from the grid (“service drop”) due to contact with a tree branch is one potential source of an outage.
-Damage to equipment that is confined a customer’s property only affects the power to that customer.
+1. Customer Property—Damage to the wires bringing electricity to a customer’s property from the grid (“service drop”) due to contact with a tree branch is one potential source of an outage.
+Damage to equipment confined to a customer’s property only affects the power to that customer.

-2. Distribution - Distribution refers to the portion of the electric grid that directly provides power to your home.
+2. Distribution—Distribution refers to the portion of the electric grid that directly provides power to your home.
 Distribution lines are generally what you see in front of your house on a pole.
-Damage to distribution lines generally impacts a smaller area and fewer people than damage to transmission lines.
-Damages to distribution lines may be caused by errant drivers, stray balloons, or animals, or malfunctioning equipment.
+Damage to distribution lines typically impacts a smaller area and fewer people than damage to transmission lines.
+Many potential sources of damage to distribution lines include storms, contact from vegetation, animals, malfunctioning equipment, errant drivers, and stray balloons.

 3. Transmission -Transmission lines move electricity generated in a distant location to locations closer to where people live.
-Damage to transmission lines tend to create disruptions across larger geographic areas than damage to distribution or customer equipment and can threaten grid stability if not properly managed.
+Damage to transmission lines creates disruptions across larger geographic areas than damage to distribution or customer equipment and can threaten grid stability if not properly managed.

 Outages To Protect Safety